open-esq/SCoDA-Simple-Code-Deference-Agreement-/SCoDAO.md

 (iii) *Prohibition of Legal Proceedings & Transfers.* Each Party shall not, without the prior written consent of the other Party, directly or indirectly take or attempt to take any of the following actions:

-(A) except as set forth in Section 1(b) or Section 4, commence or continue any Legal Proceeding, assert any Claim or enforce any judgment or other Order, in each case, against or involving the other Party, relating to this Agreement, the DAO, the DAO Matters or any of the other subject matter of or matters contemplated by this Agreement, including, for the avoidance of doubt, any Legal Proceeding or Order *in rem* pertaining to the DAO, DAO Matters, or any Legal Proceeding or Claim challenging the enforceability of any provision of this Agreement;
+(A) except as set forth in Section 1(b) or Section 3, commence or continue any Legal Proceeding, assert any Claim or enforce any judgment or other Order, in each case, against or involving the other Party, relating to this Agreement, the DAO, the DAO Matters or any of the other subject matter of or matters contemplated by this Agreement, including, for the avoidance of doubt, any Legal Proceeding or Order *in rem* pertaining to the DAO, DAO Matters, or any Legal Proceeding or Claim challenging the enforceability of any provision of this Agreement;

 (B) cause, encourage or facilitate, a Material Adverse Exception Event.

 (b) *Exception Handling.* Notwithstanding anything to the contrary set forth in Section 1(a), if there is a Material Adverse Exception Event, then the rules and procedures set forth in this clause "(b)" shall determine the rights and obligations of the Parties relating to the DAO and/or DAO Matters:

-(i) *Exception Notice.* If either Party becomes aware that there is a Material Adverse Exception Event, such Party (the “***Sending Party***”) shall deliver to the other Party (the “***Receiving Party***”) a notice (an “***Exception Notice***”) signed by such Party:
+(i) *Exception Notice.* If a Party hereto becomes aware that there is a Material Adverse Exception Event, such Party (the “***Sending Party***”) shall deliver to the other Parties (the “***Receiving Parties***”) a notice (an “***Exception Notice***”) signed by such Party:

 (A) certifying that the Sending Party believes in good faith that there is a Material Adverse Exception Event;